digital-asset/cn-quickstart/README.md

 Quickstart is built on top of https://github.com/hyperledger-labs/splice/tree/main/cluster/compose/localnet.
 Check [documentation](https://docs.sync.global/app_dev/testing/localnet.html) for more information about Splice LocalNet.

 This diagram summarizes the relationship of services that are started as part of `make start`.
 The `canton` and `splice` services are configured to serve multiple logically separate components (each component represented with a box in the diagram) from a single container to reduce resource consumption.
-Similarly the `postgres` service contains multiple databases required by QS services.
-One `nginx` service is used as proxy for all QS services that needs one except for `keycloak` that has its own `nginx-keycloak` as it needs to be ready before other services start.
+Similarly the `postgres` service contains multiple databases required by Quickstart services.
+One `nginx` service is used as proxy for all Quickstart services that needs one except for `keycloak` that has its own `nginx-keycloak` as it needs to be ready before other services start.
 The focus of `Canton Network Quickstart` is to provide a development environment for App Providers.

 ![QS Topology](sdk/docs/images/qs-topology.drawio.png)